hannianguyen/dormdrop-website/README.md

 DormDrop is a subscription box service designed for college students who need monthly refills of snacks, toiletries, school supplies, and seasonal essentials.
-This website serves as a promotional and informational page for the service and demonstrates HTML and CSS skills for a class project.
+This website serves as a promotional and informational page for the service.

 ## Features